BristolRefugeeHackday/ContactGuardian/Server/script.md

 Send an SMS to notify that this number has been notified.

 #### If do not pick up
-Go to step 7 at next time interval
+Repeat step 7 at next time interval